annepaulinebrouwer/task_manager_api/README.md

   - update tasklist

 In a tasklist you can
   - create tasks
   - update tasks
   - delete tasks

 You can make customized tags to orden your tasks
   - create tags
   - assign tags to a task
-      - you can use tags on multiple tasks (e.g. #urgent)
+  - you can use tags on multiple tasks (e.g. #today, #urgent)

 *******************************************************************************
 The API is build using Ruby on Rails
 You can access the API on https://taskmanagerapi.herokuapp.com/api/v1/tasklists To use the create, update and delete functions you will need to sign up.
+The Task Manager API uses authentication and authorization policies.
+Only users that have logged in, and that are the owner of a task or tasklist can update or delete the object.
-Pundit is used to build authorization policies.
+Pundit is used to build the authorization policies.

 I also build an API Client, using Ruby on Rails.
 You can access the API Client on http://taskmanager-api-client.herokuapp.com